 I actually really liked the setup of the business center.
-The dividers on the desks is a nice touch.
+The dividers on the desks are a nice touch.
 This is a setting where I feel like I could actually get work done.

 The kitchen area was small and didn’t have too many options.
 You can see the bar area to the right.
 I wish we were there in the evening so I could have tried an Alaskan Brewing Co. beer!

 The pancake machine was the highlight of the kitchen.
 My dad didn’t realize you get two pancakes each time you hit the button so he ended up with a plate stacked high with eight pancakes!
 And this was after a week of all-you-can-eat cruise food…